 The Benoni Campbell family would have arrived with 11 people: Benoni Campbell (46) and his wife Mary Leonard (44), and their unmarried, living children, Solomon Leonard (21), Samuel Joseph (19), John Leonard (18), Deborah Jane (16), Hulda Henrietta (11), Joseph Hyrum (9), Harriet Malissa (7), Elisha Leonard (5), and Heber Kimball (1).
 Their two married children (Elisabeth and Mathew) stayed behind in Medinia County, Ohio.
-The Church leaders' well-organized master plan to move the whole church west began to fall apart when rumor and threats forced a change in plans.
+1846 The Church leaders' well-organized master plan to move the whole church west began to fall apart when rumor and threats forced a change in plans.
 They worried that their enemies planned to block their escape in the spring.
 By January 24, 1846, Brigham Young decided to take an early advanced company of young men and a few families to travel west to find a good location to put in crops.
 Anyone who wanted to go was welcome to join that first group.
-47 On February 4, 1846 the first wagons were ferried across the Mississippi, assembling at a camp along Sugar Creek on the Iowa side of the river.
+On February 4, 1846 the first wagons were ferried across the Mississippi, assembling at a camp along Sugar Creek on the Iowa side of the river.

 The Joel and Benoni Campbell families were already in travel mode, so they became part of that first group of Saints to head west across Iowa with Brigham Young.
 Jonathan Campbell was also one of the first to leave with his family.
 He took time to help build up the Sugar Creek campsite where so many of the Saints stayed after crossing the Mississippi River.
 About the middle of May 1846 the migrating Mormons, including the three Campbell families, got to a place they named Mt.
 Pisgah.
-The Campbells were assigned to stay there into the stone on the monument's south side.49 crossed the Mississippi and headed west across Iowa.
+The Campbells were assigned to stay there use by Saints who were coming along after them.
+Conditions were grim and a sweeping sickness visited the settlement.
+During the first six months at Mt.
+Pisgah, over 300 died, including Joel Campbell.
+In 1888, a tenfoot tall monument was erected in memory of Mormons who died and were buried at Mt.
+Pisgah.
+Joel Campbell's name is carved into the stone on the monument's south side.49 tools and gotten ready, they also crossed the Mississippi and headed west across Iowa.
 The Muirs and the Shupes arrived at the Council Bluffs and Winter Quarters camps, where the